-From the Tools menu choose the Finishing Options command to display Set Finishing Corrections dialog.
-Speedstack offers two methods: Simple Percentage Method and Copper Coverage Method.
+From the Tools menu choose the Set Finishing Method command to display the set finishing corrections dialog.
+Speedstack offers two methods: Copper Coverage Method and Simple Percentage Method.

 Each method requires that the amount of copper to be added where plating is required be set.
 In addition, where the Excess Resin design rule check is used the minimum acceptable value must be set.